BM25 Tuning & Weights

 Analyzer pipelines directly alter term statistics and IDF lookup tables.
 Aggressive stemming or stopword removal changes corpus density.
 These transformations must align with BM25 probabilistic assumptions.

-Aligning Multi-Language Analyzers prevents skewed corpus statistics.
+Aligning per-language analyzers prevents skewed corpus statistics.
 Globalized applications suffer severe relevance degradation when tokenization mismatches occur.
 Language partitions require isolated statistical baselines.
+Because token filters reshape the term space that drives IDF, coordinate analyzer changes with your synonym and stopword management policy so expansions do not silently destabilize the saturation curve.

 Implementation Steps